 A resident or fellow, during a crisis, or for ongoing behavioral health care, can also choose to access their personal group health insurance in which they enrolled as an IU employee.
 This option involves some out-of-pocket expense to the individual.
 Find details of health insurance benefits for IU School of Medicine residents and fellows.

 IU School of Medicine’s Department of Mental Health Services

 Samia Hasan, MD, provides psychiatric services, including medication management and diagnostic evaluations.
-Stephanie Cunningham, PhD HSPP, Jessica Fultz, MSW, LCSW, and Dana Lasek, PhD HSPP, provide counseling services.
-Both psychiatric and counseling services are available to medical students and house staff at IU School of Medicine at no charge to the trainee.
-They see patients in Gatch Hall, suite 600.
-Counseling records are kept strictly confidential and internally (Gatch Hall, Suite 600, 1120 W. Michigan St., Indianapolis, IN 46202).
+Stephanie Cunningham, PhD HSPP, Brian Nichelson, PhD HSPP CAC, Michael Trexler, MA, LMHC and Dana Lasek, PhD HSPP provide counseling services.
+All counselors are either a licensed psychologist or licensed mental health counselor.
+They see patients in Gatch Hall, Suite 600, 1120 W. Michigan Street, 46202.
 Call 317-278-2383 to make an appointment.

 Employee Assistance Program

 As employees of Indiana University, all IU School of Medicine residents and fellows have eligibility and access to the Indiana University Employee Assistance Program (IU EAP).
 A description of the program and access details are available at http://www.indiana.edu/~uhrs/benefits/eap.html.

 Spiritual Care and Chaplaincy Services